Quadraparin-Solopharm, 1000 antiha me/ml 1 ml syringes 10 pcs

 Skin and subcutaneous tissue disorders

-Rarely, alopecia; cutaneous vasculitis, skin necrosis may develop at the injection site, which are usually preceded by the appearance of purpura or erythematous papules (infiltrated and painful).
-In these cases, therapy with the drug should be discontinued.
+Rarely – alopecia; cutaneous vasculitis and skin necrosis may develop at the injection site, which is usually preceded by the appearance of purpura or erythematous papules (infiltrated and painful).
+In these cases, drug therapy should be discontinued.

-There may be hard inflammatory nodules/infiltrates at the injection site, which disappear after a few days and are not a reason to discontinue the drug.
+The formation of hard inflammatory nodules-infiltrates at the injection site of the drug is possible, which disappear after a few days and are not grounds for discontinuation of the drug.

 Rarely – cholestatic liver damage.

-Rarely – osteoporosis in long-term therapy (more than three months).
+Rarely – osteoporosis with long-term therapy (more than three months).

 Rarely – hyperkalemia.